 Seeking advice

 Employees may also seek advice about making a disclosure with their designated officer or from their supervisor.
-The conversation and the advice provided are confidential.
+The conversation and the advice provided are confidential unless disclosure is required by law or to comply with procedural fairness and natural justice.
 Employees are also protected from adverse employment action as a result of seeking this advice.

 Looking for more information?